$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Discussion

-Template-free methods largely leverage the technological advancement in Natural Language Processing (NLP), including large-scale language models such as Transformer and BART, and also many pre-training techniques.
-They formulate a reaction as a SMILES string translation problem.
+Template-free methods largely leverage the technological advancement in Natural Language Processing (NLP), including large-scale language models such as Transformer and BART~{\cite{Lewis_2020}}, and also many pre-training techniques. {Most of them} formulate a reaction as a SMILES string translation problem.
 Rather than enumerating pre-defined patterns (i.e., templates) as template-based methods do, template-free methods are equipped with much stronger learning capabilities from SMILES strings and can represent latent reaction transformation patterns in an operable manner.
-Although with improved performance compared to that of the template-based methods, unfortunately, template-free methods sacrifice their interpretability as it is non-retrieval to decipher why an atom (analogous to a token in NLP) is generated next along the SMILES strings, or what chemical knowledge the actions correspond to.
-In addition, as SMILES strings are a `flattened' representation of molecular graphs according to the atom orderings from a graph traversal, template-free methods over SMILES strings cannot fully leverage molecular structures, which ultimately determine molecule synthesizability and reaction types.
+However, template-free methods sacrifice their interpretability as it is non-retrieval to decipher why an atom (analogous to a token in NLP) is generated next along the SMILES strings, or what chemical knowledge the actions correspond to.
+In addition, as SMILES strings are a `flattened' representation of molecular graphs according to the atom orderings from a graph traversal, template-free methods using SMILES strings only cannot fully leverage molecular structures, which ultimately determine molecule synthesizability and reaction types.
+To mitigate this issue, some template-free methods either enrich the product SMILES representation with molecular graph information~\cite{Mao2021,seo2021gta,Wan2022} or decode reactant SMILES strings from product molecular graphs~\cite{Tu2021}, which, however, require additional learning of the mapping from molecular graphs to SMILES and thus increase the learning complexity.
 Semi-template-based methods, typically over molecular graphs, represent the most recent and also in general the best performing retrosynthesis prediction methods.
-They utilize the most advanced graph representation learning paradigm to better capture molecule structures.
+They utilize the powerful graph representation learning paradigm to better capture molecule structures.
 They also take advantage of graph (variational) auto-encoder frameworks or sequential predictions to empower the models with generative ability.
-More importantly, semi-template-based methods can extrapolate to novel reactions using the latent representations learned from data.
-Meanwhile, semi-template-based methods usually explicitly predict reaction centers, better complying with how chemical reactions are understood. \ours is a semi-template-based method and achieves superior performance to other methods, demonstrating it as a state-of-the-art method for retrosynthesis prediction.
+More importantly, semi-template-based methods have the mechanism to enable diversity among predicted reactions, by allowing multiple samplings from the latent space.
+Meanwhile, semi-template-based methods {have two steps: (1) reaction center identification, and (2) synthon completion,} better complying with how chemical reactions are understood and enabling certain interpretability of predicted reaction centers and derived reactants. \ours is a semi-template-based method and achieves superior performance to other methods, demonstrating it as a state-of-the-art method for retrosynthesis prediction.